CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 ### Look through all the variables

-Once you are done, you can see all the code and variable maps on the "Teacher Edition" version of the activity: <https://cu-esiil.github.io/Innovation-Summit-2024/worksheets/worksheet_redlining/>
+Once you're done, you can see all the code and variable maps on the "Teacher Edition" version of the activity: <https://cu-esiil.github.io/Innovation-Summit-2024/worksheets/worksheet_redlining/>